 TLT was formed by a merger between Trumps and Lawrence Tuckets in 2000, and acquired a London office in April 2005 when it merged with boutique firm Lawrence Jones.
 It has added an office in Manchester, and opened another in Belfast in 2012.
 The same year it swallowed up Scottish firm Anderson Fyfe, gaining it offices in Edinburgh and Glasgow.

-The firm has five practice areas: real estate, commercial services, employment, banking and lender services and private business.
-Traditionally it capitalised on the fact that other regional firms didn't tend to have much of a regional focus, and it has picked up good work from smaller, regional based companies such as Avon Rubber Group and Aardman Animations.
+TLT firm covers the sectors: real estate, financial services, public sector, clean energy, digital, retail and leisure/food/drink.
+And it covers most of the usual services that you would expect from a large firm such as corporate, dispute resolution, investigations, banking and finance, IP etc. Traditionally TLT capitalised on the fact that other regional firms didn't tend to have much of a regional focus, and it has picked up good work from smaller, regional based companies such as Avon Rubber Group and Aardman Animations.
 Cracking.
-Now that it's made more of a name for itself the proportion of finance and corporate work it does for bigger ticket clients - Barclays, WH Smith, Orange, EDF Energy, The Metropolitan Police, Nationwide and The Co-operative Group - is increasing, and there's a commensurate rise in its profits.
+Now that it's made more of a name for itself the proportion of finance and corporate work it does for bigger ticket clients - Barclays, WH Smith, Orange, EDF Energy, The Metropolitan Police, Nationwide and The Co-operative Group, Byron Burgers, the BBC, Greene King - is increasing, and there's a commensurate rise in its profits.

 Assistants say that your experience at the firm will depend on the sort of deals on which you're working.
 On the upside, if you work for more local clients you'll be allowed off the leash, given early responsibility and lots of client contact and put in reasonable hours.
 On the downside, you can find yourself working hard on the more minor aspects of a deal for Barclays whilst lawyers at City firms bag the more interesting stuff.